Pennant Sign Explained: What Does a Pennant Shaped Road Sign Mean?

 Road signs come in different sizes, shapes, and colors as regulated by the federal government.
 Each shape is unique for a specific purpose and will alert a driver of a change in the road environment, whether it warns of a hazard ahead, a speed limit change, or a no-passing zone.

 In this article you’ll learn everything about what a pennant road sign is, what it means, and what type of sign it is.

 In most states, the written DMV knowledge test will contain at least one question about the shape and color of road signs.

 What Is a Pennant Sign?

-A pennant shaped road sign is a warning sign, and is used for a single purpose: to mark the start of a no-passing zone.
+A pennant shaped road sign is a warning sign, and it is used for a single purpose: to mark the start of a no-passing zone.
 The pennant shaped sign is always yellow with black text and placed on the left side of the road, never on the right side.

-The reason it is placed on the left side of the road is that the pennant sign is often complemented by a white and black “do not pass”-sign on the right side of the road.
+The reason it is placed on the left side of the road is that the pennant sign is often complemented by a regulatory white and black “do not pass”-sign on the right side of the road.

 In most no-passing zones, you will find that the pennant sign is accompanied by a solid yellow line in your lane to indicate that passing is prohibited.